ThomasJay/KeyChainHelper/README.md

 # KeyChainHelper
-iOS KeyChain Helper - iOS 8 / Object-C. Simple class to help Insert, Update, Retrieve and Delete items from the KeyChain
+iOS KeyChain Helper - iOS 8 / Objectve-C. Simple class to help Insert, Update, Retrieve and Delete items from the KeyChain

-Initialize the Helper, give it something unique like your bundle id
+**Initialize the Helper, give it something unique like your bundle id**

 [KeyChainHelper initWithServiceName:@"com.tomjay.test"];

-Save Some Data (Save and Update are the same call)
+**Save Some Data (Save and Update are the same call)**

 NSData* value = [@"secret stuff2" dataUsingEncoding:NSUTF8StringEncoding];